Bellamy's Organic: Certification

+Markets

-Domestic market
+Domestic

 Bellamy's produces Australia's only certified organic infant formula product and is positioned as a "premium" brand within that domestic market.
 In 2013, the baby food and formula category in Australia experienced 9% current value growth largely due to baby formula which experienced a 12% value increase.
 Bellamy's had approximately 3% share of the overall baby category in 2014, with approximately 10% of the baby formula market share and 12% of the baby cereals and snacks market share.
 As at 2014, Bellamy's has an estimated 95 per cent share of the organic segment of that market.

 Bellamy's has established a large distribution footprint in Australia, selling directly to major and independent supermarkets and pharmacy networks.
 In addition, Bellamy's has established a successful online sales capacity.
-Bellamy's product range is sold in more than 3,000 outlets in Australia, including Coles and Woolworths supermarkets, Chemist Warehouse, Toys R Us and Big W; as well as independent stores, and through an online retail portal.
+Bellamy's product range is sold in more than 3,000 outlets in Australia, including Coles and Woolworths supermarkets, Chemist Warehouse, Toys "R" Us and Big W; as well as independent stores, and through an online retail portal.